Stockton Town F.C.: Ground

-In April 2008, the club moved to facilities at Bishopton Road West in Stockton-on-Tees.
+In April 2008, the club moved to facilities at Bishopton Road West in Stockton-on-Tees currently known as the MAP uk stadium.
 These facilities were built in partnership with the Football Foundation, Stockton Sixth Form College and Our Lady and St Bede Catholic Academy.
 In total, the project cost approximately £1.4 million, with close to £200,000 spent on the drainage of the pitches and the remainder on the new building containing 6 new changing rooms, 2 changing rooms for officials, an educational room, a club room and a drama and dance studio.

 In July 2015, the club narrowly won approval from planners for expansion, at a cost of around £800,000.
 The plans, which had been recommended for approval by Stockton's planning officers, included fencing, flood lights, stands, dug outs, a turnstile, a changing block, a storage container and refreshments room.
 They had previously been given the green light a year previously to erect a 200-seat stand, floodlighting, artificial (3G) turf pitch, pay booth, changing facilities and toilet and refreshment areas.
 However, the expansion had met with a mixed response from residents, with 69 letters of objection submitted against 50 in support.
 A 105-signature petition of support was also submitted by the principal of Stockton Sixth Form college, insisting that students would benefit from the scheme.